OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 By the end of this walkthrough, you'll have an add-in that runs whenever a new message is created.

 > [!IMPORTANT]
-> This feature is only supported for preview in Outlook on the web with an Office 365 subscription.
-See [How to preview](#how-to-preview-event-based-activation-feature) in this article for more details.
+> This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web with an Office 365 subscription.
+See [How to preview the event-based activation feature](#how-to-preview-event-based-activation-feature) in this article for more details.
 >
 > Because preview APIs are subject to change without notice, they shouldn't be used in production add-ins.

-## How to preview event-based activation feature
+## How to preview the event-based activation feature

 We invite you to try out the event-based activation feature!
 Let us know your scenarios and how we can improve by giving us feedback through GitHub (see the **Feedback** section at the end of this page).